 Larry would make sure they understood their message of peace.
 Even if he had to make them listen.
 He would not leave the people alone until they listened.
 He could see himself chasing after one if these morons and yelling in their ear.
 Screaming in their face as he slammed their head into the ground to help them understand.
 And if they could not understand, Larry would press his thumbs into their eye sockets to help them see the light.
 It would be for their own good after all.

-Larry shook the fog off once again, but this time he shook a little less hard.
+Larry shook the fog around his mind off once again, but this time he shook a little less hard.
 He did not seem to mind becoming enraged this time because he knew there would be people that did not understand His message.

-Some people would and some would not.
+Some people would and some would not understand.
 Those that chose to believe His message would join us and help us spread His message.
 The fools that did not want to join us would have to stay out of the way.
 There was no need for confusion.
-His was the only truth and through Him they would come to learn His truth.
+His was the only truth and through Larry they would come to learn His truth.

 Suddenly, to Larry’s surprise, the group of men had turned their attention towards his store.
 They were all standing there just looking at him.
 It made Larry uneasy for a moment until he suddenly realized he was hungry.

 Larry was still holding the phone receiver to his ear when he noticed the sun had begun to set and the commotion outside had died down.
 He did not know how long he had been standing in one spot, but he knew he was hungry.
 He should be on his way home by now to eat a Hungry Man TV dinner as he settled into watch King of Queens.
 There was a meatloaf and mashed potatoes dinner left – the XXL kind.
 He did not used to eat that kind of food because his wife used to cook for him.
 He could not remember why she left him, but she made good food that he ate.